facebook/infer/_docs/01-infer-workflow.md

   build system, for instance if you are analyzing single files with `infer run -- javac Hello.java`.
-4. After a successful Infer run, you can explore Infer's reports in more details by running `inferTraceBugs` from the same directory.
+4. After a successful Infer run, you can explore Infer's reports in more details by running `infer-explore` from the same directory.

 ## The two phases of an Infer run